A collection of resources to help you plan a desert expedition.

 We actually lived in Muscat for 6 months in 2010/11 and regularly spent our weekends in hot, dry, sandy places.
 There are a collection of stories here as well as recommendations on places to visit, things to eat and the best places to swim outdoors.

 I spent 18 months researching and writing an expedition guide book for the desert.
-You can read some free snippets below or download a copy for £5 or $8.
+You can read some free snippets below or download a copy of the full ebook.

 Photos & Stories from the Desert